 Postsecondary Enrollment Options (PSEO) is a program that allows 10th-, 11th- and 12th-grade students to earn both high school and college credit while still in high school, through enrollment in and successful completion of college nonsectarian courses at eligible participating postsecondary institutions.
 Most PSEO courses are offered on the campus of the postsecondary institution; some courses are offered online.
 Each participating college or university sets its own admissions requirements for enrollment into the PSEO courses.
 Eleventh and 12th-grade students may take PSEO courses on a full- or part-time basis; 10th graders are eligible to enroll in PSEO on a more limited basis.
 Students must meet the PSEO residency and eligibility requirements and abide by participation limits specified in Minnesota Statutes, section 124D.09.
-If a school district determines a pupil is not on track to graduate, they may continue to participate in PSEO on a term by term basis.
+If a school district determines a pupil is not on track to graduate, she/he may continue to participate in PSEO on a term by term basis.
 For current information about the PSEO program, visit the Minnesota Department of Education's Postsecondary Enrollment Options (PSEO) webpage.
+Contact Portage Director Daryl Kehler for PSEO enrollment and/or options for combining Portage courses with PSEO.